Lüganuse Parish

 Lüganuse Parish (Lüganuse vald) is a municipality of Ida-Viru County in northern Estonia.
 As of 1 January 2015, it had a population of 2,941.

 In October 2013, the neighbouring Maidla Parish and the town of Püssi were merged into Lüganuse Parish.

+Geography

+The territory of the municipality is located on the Viru Plateau, the part directly bordering the sea is located on the coastal lowland.
+The Purtse river flowing through its territory.

+The Environmental Agency has compiled the climate data for the municipality based on estimates as there is no weather station with long-term observation data in the municipality.
+There is hydrometric station of the Environmental Agency in Lüganuse small borough.